Linear prediction of point process times and marks: Conclusion

 While we gave some rough ideas for the practical application of linear filtering to marked point processes, it is clear that an analysis of the statistical properties of our estimators is much desired.
 Additionally, the case of continuous marks must be elucidated with respect to the recursive algorithms described in Section \ref{sec:computing_blp}.

 In the context of linear prediction, two models -- the Hawkes and Neyman-Scott processes -- played key roles, similar to the complementary roles played by $\text{AR}(p)$ and $\text{MA}(q)$ in time series analysis.
-It would therefore be worth pursuing the idea of an $\text{ARMA}$ point process, which could become a go-to model for point process data.
-A good amount of progress has been made by \cite{wheatley_arma_2018}, who describes an EM algorithm for estimation, but several characteristics remain unclear, namely the spectral properties of the process and the construction of prediction intervals.
+It would therefore be worth pursuing the idea of an $\text{ARMA}$ point process, which could become a standard model for point process data.
+A good amount of progress has been made by \cite{wheatley_arma_2018}, who describes an EM algorithm for estimation of what he calls the ARMA point process, but several characteristics remain unclear, namely the spectral properties of the process and the construction of prediction intervals.

 Finally, we did not discuss a frequency-domain approach.
 This has been set out in some detail in \cite{daley_introduction_2003-1}, and recursive estimation does not play the important role it does in a time-domain approach.